Electron Engine ™

 If inserting and removing the GND link will make hum come and go, there is probably a ground loop somewhere in the external cabling.

-A, B, C.
+A, B, C

 None

-In and out
+try In and out

-Primary transformer side is also fully disconnected here, but now the pre amp is connected, with damping added.
+Primary transformer side is also fully disconnected here, but now the pre amp is connected, with maximum damping added.
 Adding and removing the Gnd Jumper, will connect or disconnect the record player ground.
 If this test is positive, there may be a ground loop in the record player cabling.

 3